calvinti12/deliveryninja/README.md

 *Anonymized?
 What do you mean?*

 Users and admins interact solely through the twilio number, so you don't expose your mobile phone number directly to the admins (and vice versa).
 Admins also have the ability to destroy all records with one command, in case they determine they want to shut down their market validation and remove all data.
+Why?
+I simply didn't like the idea of a delivery person having your address, order, and phone number all at the same time.
+You don't know who they are, so why give them that data?

 *What about having a menu?
 What about spreading the word?*